kylebarron/language-stata/README.md

 Other nice features:
 - Alerts you if your variable name is illegal, i.e. if your variable name is more than 32 chars, starts with a number, or is a reserved name.
 - Alerts you if you have any text other than } on a line ending a foreach/forvalues/if/else command
 - Local macro back tick autocompletion.
-When you write a `, Visual Code automatically fills in a ' after your cursor
+When you write a `, Visual Studio Code automatically fills in a ' after your cursor
 - Makes it easy to spot incorrect nesting of compound quotes
 - Support for programming ligatures for all valid Stata syntax for fonts that support them, like the [Fira Code](https://github.com/tonsky/FiraCode) font.

+#### Note
+Some themes may not color all parts of the syntax.

 ## Running Code